GetStream/Stream-Example-Parse/readme.md

 If you want to install this example app on your own parse instance you'll need to update a few setting files

+0. signup for parse, getstream.io and create a github app (for the github login)
-1.) cloud/settings.js
+1. edit cloud/settings.js
-2.) config/global.json
+2. edit config/global.json
-3.) public/index.html (the inline config variable)
+3. edit public/index.html (the inline config variable)